SelfMagician/Magic/index.md

 Controller is Self.

-1 Non-Self acts as Self if control is given by Self.
-Or 1 God acts as Self if control is given by Self.
+1 Non-Self or 1 God becomes Acting Self and acts as Self if control is given by Self.

 Forever and Ever Magic, in 3 modes [Once, Switch{On/Off}, Forever On]: